UCM-FDI-DISIA/final-project-project-blackduck/README.md

 ## Credits

-Developed as a final project for CS course.
+Developed as a final project for SE1course.

 ## License

-Educational project - see your course guidelines for usage restrictions.
+Educational project

 ---